 - Shigella (shigellosis): 12 hrs-6 days, usually 2-4 days;

 - Vibrio cholerae (cholera) (1-5 days), parahaemolyticus (4-30 hours) and vulnificus (1-7 days).

 The incubation period varies greatly depending on which pathogen is making you sick.
 For example, the incubation period for a common source of FBI, Salmonella, can be as short as six hours or as long as 10 days, although the usual period is 6-48 hours.
-However, for another FBI pathogen, Listeria monocytogenes, the incubation period can be any time between two and six weeks or even longer.
+However, for another FBI pathogen, Listeria monocytogenes, the incubation period can be any time between two and six weeks or even longer, up to 70 days.

 This is important to keep in mind when trying to figure out which food product is the likely source of your symptoms.
 For example, if a stool sample confirms that you were infected with Salmonella, it’s highly unlikely that the food product you ate 2 hours before your symptoms started was the cause of your illness.

 Conversely, if no testing was done to identify the pathogen that caused your illness, it’s difficult, if not impossible, to know which incubation applies to your case.
 Without knowing the applicable incubation period, it’s difficult to know which food product caused your illness.

 People often assume that the last thing they ate before they got sick is the cause of their illness.
 As you now know, that may not be correct.

 If you know which pathogen caused your illness, check above to see what the incubation period is for that pathogen.
 This will help you identify which food product may have caused your illness.

 If you haven’t been tested to identify the presence of a foodborne pathogen and you’re still symptomatic, it’s usually a good idea to consult with a doctor and ask to be tested.